Last Updated on March 24, 2022 by Admin

 - Graduate diploma in quantity surveying

-- Postgraduate programme in quantity surveying and contract management
+- Postgraduate program in quantity surveying and contract management

 - Postgraduate diploma in quantity surveying & contracts management